-Furthermore, the following defined termsare used in the Code:
+Furthermore, the following defined terms are used in the Code:

-- Cloud Computing: paradigm for enabling network access to a scalable and elastic pool of shareable physical or virtual resources with self-service provisioning and administration ondemand provided by a CSP. - 'Cloud Service Provider' or 'CSP': party which processes personal data in its capacity as a Processor. - 'Customer': party which is in a business relationship with a CSP for the purpose of using Cloud Services. - 'Cloud Services Agreement': the full (set of) written agreements between the CSP and the Customer, which includes their contractual obligations, including with respect to a legally binding data processing agreement.
+- Cloud Computing: paradigm for enabling network access to a scalable and elastic pool of shareable physical or virtual resources with self-service provisioning and administration ondemand provided by a CSP. - 'Cloud Service Provider' or 'CSP': party which processes personal data in its capacity as a Processor. - 'Customer': party which is in a business relationship with a CSP for the purpose of using Cloud Services, either being a processor itself or the controller. - 'Cloud Services Agreement': the full (set of) written agreements between the CSP and the Customer, which includes their contractual obligations, including with respect to a legally binding data processing agreement.
 The Cloud Services Agreement may take the form of general terms and conditions, including those published online and/or incorporated by reference into other contractual documents that apply to all Customers of the CSP's services.